philmikejones/beginning-mapping/handout.md

 ![The LibreOffice Calc interface\label{calc-interface}](images/calc-interface.png)

+## Open source

+Both these packages (QGIS and LibreOffice) are free software.
+This means they are free to download and use for any purpose, and also that their source code is free to obtain.

+This does not mean that they are inferior to their licensed counterparts (and in some ways could be considered superior).
+They are both robust, professionally--written software.
+It just means that instead of charging the end user a license fee their development is paid for by individuals and organisations from all over the world through sponsorship and donations.

+Much of the backbone of the internet is underpinned by open source software contributed to by well--known companies like Google and Microsoft, so don't worry that 'free' means unsatisfactory.

 # Obtaining spatial data

 To plot a map we must first obtain some spatial data that describes the polygons and geometry of the map.